 16.12.2012 - 16.01.2013 28 °C

-I was sitting on the top floor of my hotel, eating breakfast while looking over the large golden stupa, aging colonial buildings, white mosque and random shops which make up Yangon's central traffic circle.
-I was having one of those euphoric feelings which often come with seeing a new place for the first time and thinking to myself, 'well, this is something different'.
-This was my first impression of Burma, a country where they drive on the right side of the road in cars made for the left, where the woman wear face paint while the men where skirts and where you can't walk more than half a mile without stumbling upon a stupa.
+I felt a gentle tap on my shoulder.
+“Are you lost?” said a wrinkled elderly lady who had been witness to these first bewildering moments in central Yangon.
+“Maybe” I said “but I am right where I want to be.”
+This was my first impression of Burma, a country where people drive on the right side of the road in cars made for the left, where woman wear face paint while the men where skirts and where you can't walk more than half a mile without stumbling upon a stupa.

 My first few days in the country were interesting but challenging.
 I arrived in Yangon late and was quick to learn how difficult is it to find accommodation the country.
 There are no hostels, the government only gives licenses to a limited number of guesthouses in each town or city and Myanmar is seeing far more tourists this year than any other year in history.
 Thus, rooms are relatively expensive for what you get and a pain in the ass to find.
 The only thing I could find my first night was a four bed 'dorm' in a back alley guesthouse.
 And by dorm I mean four mats placed on the ground of a dirty attic filled with old furniture and bike parts.
 I had slept in worse places so I didn't really mind, but when I was woken up at 1AM by bed bugs that had obviously developed a taste taste for backpacker blood, I decided a new room was in order.
 The next morning I found a decent basic room across the street, ate my included breakfast and set out to explore Myanmar for the first time.
 The first thing that struck me while walking around Yangon that morning was the prevalence of traditional clothing.
 Both men and women were wearing longyis (Burmese style sarongs) and woman had colorful tops to match.
-I would later discover that each region has its own disctinctive patterns and designs.
-Since Yangon is the most cosmopolitan city in Burma many ethnicities besides Burmans were represented, from Muslims in their large white gowns and little white hats to indians in their brightly colored full body sarongs.
-There was still some western clothing around but it was not worn by the majority and the styles were quite terrible.
-I have come to realize while traveling that western clothing is a little like Chinese food.
-You will find it anywhere but its not always very good.
+I would later discover that each region has its own distinctive patterns and designs.

 After my stomach had somewhat recovered, Rali, Pauline and I caught a overnight bus north to Kalaw.
 As is usual in Burma, the bus arrived at 3:30 AM and we had to find our way to a guesthouse in the dark.
 When the sun rose the next morning, we found ourselves in a quirky little town.
 As we strolled through the morning market, we were given a mixture of wide-eyed looks and wide-mouthed smiles.
 In the evening, we had our first real taste of Burmese cuisine from a traditional restaurant.
 Sandwiched between China, India and Southeast Asia, Burmese food has elements of all three but it is not as good as any of them on their own.
 There was a lot of meat curries, corn, potato and fish paste.
 For being in-between two spice-crazy monster countries, however, the chilli pepper was strangely absent from almost every dish.
 To be honest, the food I had in Burma was good but a little bland and nothing to write home about.
 What was more interesting was the presentation.
 If you order one dish, you get between three to ten side dishes which often include a vegetable soup, curry dishes, a peanut mixture, fresh veggies, dried fish and fruit.
 If you finish any of these dishes, the waiter automatically brings you more free of charge.
 The food may not have been as good as Thailand, but I never left a table hungry.
 On this occasion, however, my stomach was not ready to handle such a smorgesbord and I spent a good amount of time on the toilet the next morning before we started our trek.